DoubleLabyrinth/pwnable.kr/Toddler's Bottle/asm/README.md

     ```

-  * You can see program just calls your shellcode.
+  * You can see the program just calls your shellcode.
 So nothing hard, just build your shellcode, send it and then run it.